shockeyt/git-branching-and-pages/README.md

 Deleted branch writing-our-readme (was 62b3656).
 ```

 Don't worry – just like most things in git, it's not gone forever.
 You could always checkout the last piece of history before you deleted the branch, and your branch would be there.
-Consider that timehopping to the past, where in the present it's gone and you don't need it.
+Consider that timehopping to the past, but in the present it's gone and you don't need it.

 Your most recent code ready to ship is in `master`, and you're a flipping pro.